Strategize. Influence. Win.

 Compete to come out on top by tackling widespread resistance and internal politics.

-STEP UP!™ is a facilitated learning board game (“serious game”) for organizations faced with fast-pace change and digital disruption.
+STEP UP!™ is a facilitated learning board game (“serious game”) for organizations faced with fast-paced change and digital disruption.

 The game challenges competing teams to take on a tricky change & innovation situation.
 The objective is to drive a successful campaign for change within the U.K. division of Korbus Global – an international B2B company.
 There are plenty of obstacles, internal politics and twists that simulate the real world.
 How will the players pull it off?

 The characters and dynamics in STEP UP!™ are based on a real-life workplace scenario.
 Players learn how to apply the ORCHANGO Method (including the Six Change Personas™) while drawing parallels with their own real-world challenges.